mindspore-lab/mindone/examples/opensora_pku/README.md

 ## Installation
 1. Use python>=3.8 [[install]](https://www.python.org/downloads/)

-2. Install MindSpore 2.3 master according to the [official instruction](https://www.mindspore.cn/install) and use
+2. Install MindSpore 2.3 master according to the [official instruction](https://www.mindspore.cn/install) and use C18 CANN which can be downloaded from [here](https://repo.mindspore.cn/ascend/ascend910/20240517/).

 3. Install requirements